 Planting succulents in vintage silver, pewter, and china makes for charming table centerpieces, thoughtful gifts, or eye-catching garden decoration.
 Try setting wedding tables with clusters of mismatched sets that can be taken home by the guests.
 Plant Mom’s favorite silver for a sentimental Thanksgiving gift.
 Tuck planters around the garden to delight and surprise visitors.
 All of these ideas ensure that the history lives on, even if you’ve gathered your collection from a thrift shop.

-To create container gardens out of found pots you must first consider whether you plan to use the outdoors or inside.
-Succulents generally like to go almost completely dry between watering and standing water in the bottom of a pot will likely cause its demise.
+To create container gardens out of found pots, you must first consider whether you plan to use them outdoors or inside.
+Succulents generally like to go almost completely dry between watering and standing water in the bottom of a pot will likely cause their demise.
 Outdoor pots will need drainage holes to deal with rain and garden irrigation systems.
-A very helpful suggestion from the book is to ask your local nursery for help drilling holes if you need them.
+A very helpful suggestion is to ask your local nursery for help drilling holes if you need them.

-As my pots are intended for inside the house, I choose not to drill drainage holes.
+As my pots are intended for inside the house, I chose not to create drainage holes.
 I find that I’m pretty good at managing to not over or under water my plants.
-I also change up my plantings often which means the soil will get the needed attention.
+I also change up my plantings often, which means the soil will get the needed attention.
 That being said, drainage holes are recommended if you plan to do a bit less fussing with the plants.

 - Vintage silver pots

 1. Choose you pots, plants, and location.
 Succulents like to be in bright light indoors, out of direct afternoon or hot summer sun.